 In our class we now have 31 children altogether made up of Year 4 and Year 5 children.

 Please have P.E. kits in school all week.
 We will aim to have P. E. on Mondays and Wednesdays each week.
-The daily mile will take place every day so we will need trainers for when it's muddy.
+The daily mile will take place every day so we will need trainers and old clothes for when it's muddy.
 In case of chilly weather, please bring a sweatshirt or fleece and tracksuit , leggings or jogging bottoms for outdoor lessons.

 Keep checking our web page to find out what is going on in our class this year.

 If you have any concerns or questions at all, please feel free to ring us at school or come in and talk to us (after school is usually best).

 WOW!
 Class 4 are amazing!
 Collectively as a class they have raised over £850 for the World Land Trust!
 Phenomenal!
 Couldn't be a prouder teacher right now